| The defeat of the Spanish Armada

 fleet came, England would be prepared.

-received, they were determined to set a fleet against England, and in the
+the Spanish were determined to send a fleet against England,

-May of 1588, at last the great fleet set out.
+and in the May of 1588 the great fleet set out at last.

 The plans of the Spanish were meticulous.